 When you use this code, X begins the game with the Ultimate Armor rather than the Force Armor (see above).

 Zero will be black instead of red (see above).
-I recommend using this for any game in which you start with Zero; otherwise you’re stuck with two characters who have no armor and it’s a severe handicap.
+I recommend using this for any game in which you start as Zero; otherwise you’re stuck with two characters who have no armor and it’s a severe handicap.

 Armor Codes (PC version):